evmcnb/quartz/content/Full/Benign Prostatic Hyperplasia.md

 1. **Watchful Waiting:** For mild symptoms, regular monitoring without immediate treatment.
 2. **Medications**:
 	- alpha blockers - tamsulosin.
 Relax smooth muscle with rapid symptom improvement.
-Notable side effect of **postural hypotension**
+Notable side effect of **postural hypotension**.
+Review men taking alpha-blockers at 4 to 6 weeks and then every 6 to 12 months
 	- 5-alpha reductase inhibitors - finasteride.
 Prevent the conversion of testosterone to DHT which is more potent.
 6 months of treatment for effects to result in symptoms.
 3. **Surgery**
 	- Transurethral resection of prostate most common surgical treatment